 As we set out to view the sunset on our first evening, we quickly learned that watching the sunset from the tip of Oia is one of the most popular things to do on the island.
 So much so, there are several tour operators who haul visitors into the tiny village by the giant commercial bus load just to watch it, unbeknownst to us.

-Michael and I couldn’t figure out where the hoards and hoards of people were coming from that were filing into every possible vacant nook and cranny since Oia is so tiny with limited lodging, but we finally figured it out when we made our way off the pedestrian zone to avoid the herds of crowds on our way back toward our villa, which is when we discovered the parking area with allllll the giant tour buses (like at least a dozen…and they’re literally the size of a city bus).
+Michael and I couldn’t figure out where the hoards and hoards of people were coming from that were filing into every possible vacant nook and cranny since Oia is so tiny with limited lodging, but we finally figured it out when we made our way off the pedestrian zone to avoid the herd on our way back toward our villa, which is when we discovered the parking area just outside of the village with allllll the giant tour buses (like at least a dozen…and they’re literally the size of a city bus).
 And then we almost got taken out by the mirrors on a couple of them as they went barreling down the one lane road exiting Oia.
-There’s no sidewalk after the pedestrian stretch ends, so we’d literally have to wedge ourselves into any recess we could find along the walls lining the streets whenever a bus whizzed by us on the dark road.
+There’s no sidewalk after the pedestrian stretch ends, so Michael and I literally have to wedge ourselves into any recess we could find along the walls lining the streets whenever a bus whizzed by us on the dark road.

 (see below pic of said stretch of road during daylight)